 The parent/guardian must submit written notification of establishment of the home-based program to the appropriate administrator 14 days before the program is established, and resubmit notification on an annual basis as long as the child or children are being educated in a home-based environment.

-The parent/guardian must certify in writing, on an application form provided by the District, the name, age, place of residence, and number of hours of attendance of each child in the program.
+The parent/guardian must certify in writing, on a 2017-2018 application form provided by the District, the name, age, place of residence, and number of hours of attendance of each child in the program.